Choosing a College: Weighing the Return on Education

 Which college should your child attend?

-Every spring, we talk with clients faced with making difficult choices between two colleges.
-Choosing a college is all about fit: academic, social, and financial.
-When the final decision is down to College A and B, both great schools without a huge difference in quality, the financial fit can become the deciding piece.
+Every spring, we talk with clients who are faced with making difficult choices between two colleges.
+Choosing a college is all about academic, social, and financial fit.
+When the final decision is down to College A and B, both great schools without a massive difference in quality, the financial fit can become the deciding piece.
 In this situation, we have an exercise we like to do to put the return on education in perspective.

 Let’s look at an example.